CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

-If present, the extensions field contains the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate.
-If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same criticality and value as the Base Certificate.
-This field MUST NOT contain any extension types which do not appear in the Base Certificate.
+If present, the extensions field contains the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate with the exception of the DCD extension itself.
+If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same criticality and value as the Base Certificate (except for the DCD extension, which MUST be absent from the Delta Certificate).
+This field MUST NOT contain any extension types which do not appear in the Base Certificate, and this field MUST NOT contain any instance of the DCD extension (recursive Delta Certificates are not permitted).
 Additionally, the Base Certificate SHALL NOT include any extensions which are not included in the Delta Certificate, with the exception of the DCD extension itself.
 Therefore, it is not possible to add or remove extensions using the DCD extension.
 The ordering of extensions in this field MUST be relative to the ordering of the extensions as they are encoded in the Delta Certificate.
 Maintaining this relative ordering ensures that the Delta Certificate's extensions can be constructed with a single pass.

 The signatureValue field contains the value of the signature field of the Delta Certificate.
 It MUST be present.